adarshsingh1407/todo-mcp/todo-service/README.md

 # Todo Service

 A simple RESTful todo service built with Node.js, TypeScript, Express, and PostgreSQL.
+This service provides the core database operations and is the only component that directly connects to the PostgreSQL database.

 **Repository**: [https://github.com/adarshsingh1407/todo-mcp](https://github.com/adarshsingh1407/todo-mcp)